 - a TAFE or other Vocational Education Training (VET) provider

 - a professional body, enterprise, private educational institution, or other similar body

 - work experience or other forms of practical experience, including voluntary work

 For more information see policy A-13: Recognition of Prior Learning.

 - a photograph or other pictorial representation of a person

 but does not include:

-Formal religious practices which impose some restriction on a student’s capacity to participate in, or complete, an assessment task.
+Strict religious obligations to be observed by followers of a religious doctrine that may place some restrictions in a student’s capacity to participate in, or complete, an assessment task.